RDMJeanne/FolderStructure/PhD/M_PhD_README.md

 # Title
-Paper/Project/Thesis
+Thesis
-(The name given to the paper/project/thesis.)
+(The name given to the thesis.)

 # Creator
 Jay Doe